orsonteodoro/oiledmachine-overlay/README.md

 transactions could take place.
 Then, it will slow evaluate each candidate package for LLVM CFI mitigation enablement.

-The sanitizer options have not been enabled as default on.
-It will be disabled until LLVM team has improved the security option.

 The not safe for production sanitizers will default to opt-in in this overlay to decrease the attacker capabilties.
 Users can choose to opt-out and follow upstream's opt-out performance-first security posture.
 However, there are